NoamBenS/database_startup/README.md

 > Keys are found in the '.env' file.

 Create posts using the user page.
 This part is stored into a custom database which is stored as a db sqllite file and is managed through prisma.
 > If using a file to store data, place it in the /prisma directory.
 Otherwise, make sure the url matches up.
+Regardless, make sure the format is consistent with the provider listed in the schema.prisma file.

 For Files:

 `DATABASE_URL="file:[your_file_directory]`

 For URLS:

 `DATABASE_URL="your_database_url`